eqNj/eqN-PD2-Filter/README.md

 Refined the descriptions on many existing items for congruence and legibility.

 Added a red dot on corrupted item names when in the new unique map that drops corrupted items.
+Since confirming these corrupted items drop unidentified, all Rare unidentified items will always show on all filter levels when in this map.

 Added monster resistance information for unique maps.